-Many reputed brands manufacture a mini food processor.
-From the many options available in the Indian market, users find the Philips Daily Collection 650-watt mini food processor as the ideal one for the kitchens.
+Many reputed brands manufacture a mini food processors.
+From the many options available in the market, users find the Philips Daily Collection 650-watt mini food processor as the ideal one for the kitchens.

 The product has a 650-watt power consumption with about 240V power requirements.
 The product has a 2.1-liter bowl capacity along with a jar capacity of 1-litre.
 Stainless steel blades add to the efficiency of the food processor.
 Stainless steel disc inserts are also present in the body of the machine.
 The power chop technology is ideal for cutting operations while the product is also ideal for mixing, beating eggs, etc.

 Next is the full-sized food processor with the largest bowl capacity amongst the lot.
-This food processor needs electrical power to operate and the increased capacity than the others makes it ideal for larger families and restaurants.
-This type of food processor is also pretty expensive because of its additional features than the others.
+This food processor needs electrical power to operate and the increased capacity of the others makes it ideal for larger families and restaurants.
+These types of food processors are also pretty expensive because of its additional features than the others.

 Additional apparatuses are also provided for mixing, blending, dicing, etc. Most variants have different speed settings as well for efficient working.
 The different speed options in the processor also help to efficiently make shakes, mixtures, etc. Some of the models are even ideal for grating coconuts and other vegetables.

-When it comes to advantages, a full-sized food processor has almost the same ones like that of a mini food processor.
+When it comes to advantages, a full-sized food processor has almost the same ones as that of a mini food processor.
 Some of these are as follows.

 - The increased bowl capacity makes the machine for cooking with more ingredients.
 Even the feeding tube has an increased size so that the ingredients can be added with ease.
 This makes the food processor ideal for large families or restaurants.

-- This type of food processor generally has quite a lot of speed options.
+- These types of food processors generally have quite a lot of speed options.
 These allow the processing to be carried out seamlessly within a shorter time.